 WHAT IS PLANNING ENFORCEMENT?

 Enforcement action is taken by local councils against suspected breaches of planning control.

-If they believe a breach of planning control has occurred and it would be “expedient” to seek to put it right, they will either invite you to submit a retrospective planning application (if permission has not already been refused for the alleged breach) or issue an enforcement notice.
+If they believe a breach of planning control has occurred and it would be “expedient” to put it right, next they will either invite you to submit a retrospective planning application* or issue an enforcement notice.

 You can find out more about retrospective planning applications using the button below.